w3f/research/docs/polkadot/implementors-guide/guide.md

 So the other role of the initializer module is to forward session change notifications to modules in the initialization order, throwing an unrecoverable error if the notification is received after initialization.

-[REVIEW: other options? arguments in favor of going for options 1 or 3 instead of 2]
+[REVIEW: other options? arguments in favor of going for options 1 or 3 instead of 2. we could do a "soft" version of 2 where we note that the chain is potentially broken due to bad initialization order]

+[TODO Diagram: order of runtime operations (initialization, session change)]

+### The Initializer Module

+#### Description

+This module is responsible for initializing the other modules in a deterministic order.
+It also has one other purpose as described above: accepting and forwarding session change notifications.

 #### Storage